 If this doesn’t prove that poor room lighting doesn’t make all the difference in the world, I don’t know what would!

-To play off of our popular DIY Stikwood headboard project, Zach really loved the idea of creating an entire Stikwood statement wall behind the bed in lieu of a traditional bedframe.
-In an ideal world we would have replaced the carpet with hardwoods like the rest of the house, but we kept this update super simple by only switching out minor elements.
+In an ideal world, we would have replaced the carpet with hardwoods like the rest of the house.
+But we kept this update super simple by only switching out minor elements.

 To break up the carpet from the finished Stikwood wall, I chose a neutral grey rug with an abstract pattern to layer on top of the carpet.
 It seems counterintuitive to layer carpet on carpet, but hey, whatever works in the visual department!